ministryofjustice/hmpps-remand-and-sentencing/README.md

 For local running, start a test db and wiremock instance by:

-`docker compose -f docker-compose-test.yml up`
+`docker compose -f docker-compose-test.yml up -d`

 Then run the server in test mode by: